-Ready or not, your team is probably going remote in the near future.
+Ready or not, your team is probably going remote.

 That’s because more and more businesses are implementing work from home policies to help prevent the spread of Coronavirus globally.
 Global companies like Twitter, Google, and Amazon have all asked workers to stay home.

 There’s good reason for that: Flock’s recent survey found that 91% of employees in the US agreed that working from home could help people avoid getting sick.

 Regardless if Coronavirus has hit your home city, it’s worth testing out working from home to get your team prepared for the inevitable.
 This is especially important for companies who have not experimented with remote work in the past.

 If you’re grappling with the best way to support your employees as they embark on their work from home journey, check out Flock’s guide for managers below, which covers:1.
 Offering the right tool for working from home

 2. A sample one day agenda for a newly remote team